AscendNTNU/wg-ui/README.md

 Note: This example is running Wireguard-ui on port 8080.

 Edit the `/etc/nginx/sites-enables/default` or create a new config with these settings.
-Note: the ssl certificate and key are both located in `/etc/nginx`:
+Note: the SSL certificate and key, are both located in `/etc/nginx/ssl`:
 ```
 server {
   listen [::]:443 ssl;